nebula161/civicenia.github.io/_posts/2023-01-08-senate-election.md

       - Rinvincibl3
       - Gjum
       - MrJeremyFisher
-excerpt: Cammo, Gjum, Slushhi, Rinvincibl3, Shadno, Seared, and Orinnari elected to the Senate.
+excerpt: Cammo, Gjum, Slushhi, Rinvincibl3, Shadno, SeaRed, and Orinnari elected to the Senate.
 icon: /assets/images/election_stock.png
 ---
 The Senate Election returned with the following results: